 I raised my hand and was recognized to speak.
 I had a lot to say, but since I only had three minutes, I had to restrict my comments to the damage I believed the proposed water diversion at Mashakattee Spring would inflict upon its riparian habitat and native fish population.
 The attendees listened politely, although many seemed surprised and confused by my presence.
 Commissioner Brake responded to my comments by explaining that, “the project has already been scored.”
 He thanked me for bringing the issue to their attention, and said that just because a fence to protect the spring wasn’t include in project, “that doesn’t mean it won’t happen.”
 But he added that he didn’t mean that it would happen either.

 The meeting then proceeded with the Department’s HPC Coordinator working down a list of the year’s proposed HPC project’s that were projected onto a screen on the wall behind him.
 He gave a brief description of each project, and often solicited comments about them from the hunting group representatives and agency personnel before they were approved.
 He also noted the dollar amount of each HPC grant and identified the big game species it was supposed to benefit.
 There was a finite amount of HPC money available for each big game species, so he was sometimes forced to get creative and use combinations from the various pots of species money in order to fully fund a project.
 Most of the HPC grants definitely benefited wildlife, but there were also some that benefited ranchers.
 In addition to new livestock waters, there were vegetation manipulation projects to mechanically and chemically kill juniper and mesquite trees to promote the growth of grass, which is preferred by cattle.
+These were justified as being big game habitat enhancement projects because elk like to eat grass too, and pronghorn antelope prefer open grasslands.
 One of those projects involved the aerial spraying of a dangerous herbicide.
-But there weren’t any projects to conduct research to determine if the strategies being employed in HPC projects had produced the presumed results.
+But there weren’t any projects to conduct research to determine if the strategies employed in HPC projects had produced the presumed results.

 The ambiguous purpose of some of the projects was highlighted when the Department’s Habitat Enhancement Coordinator described one of the proposals as being “truly a wildlife project.”
 The grant approval process was supposed to end when all of the HPC money raised for the year was spent, but I left after they approved the $100,000 HPC grant to help fund the Cartwright water project.